‘I probably shouldn’t go any further’: Biden’s frank description of what Putin wants

 ‘I probably shouldn’t go any further’: Biden gives frank description of what Putin really wants

+US president says he expects Russian leader to invade Ukraine but would pay ‘dear price’

-Joe Biden has claimed he knows what Russian leader Vladimir Putin is seeking from the Ukraine crisis, before stopping short and declaring: “I probably shouldn’t go any further.”
+Joe Biden has claimed he knows what Russian leader Vladimir Putin is seeking from the Ukraine crisis, before stopping himself short and declaring: “I probably shouldn’t go any further.”

 In a series of responses to questions during his first press conference during 2022, Mr Biden said he believed the Russian leader did not want “a full-blown war”.